TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

 In the last text we saw that it could be classified into more than just one category.

-We can use ELI5 to "force" the network to classify the input into a certain category, and then highlight evidence for that category.
+We can use ELI5 to “force” the network to classify the input into a certain category, and then highlight evidence for that category.

 We use the ``targets`` argument for this.
 We pass a list that contains integer indices.
 Those indices represent a class in the final output layer.

-Let's check two sensible categories
+Let’s check two sensible categories

 .. code:: ipython3

-    debt_idx = 0  # we get this from the labels index
+    debt_idx = 0  # we get this from the labels' index
     loan_idx = 1

 .. code:: ipython3